Jump to content

 Tofu is a plant-based powerhouse.
 It’s low in calories and packed with protein, calcium, iron and other essential minerals.
 With a mild and delicate taste, it’s a perfect blank canvas to absorb the flavours of sauces, marinades and spices, and it comes in a variety of textures that suit everything from cakes to curries.

-Thought to have originated over 2000 years ago in China, Tofu as an ingredient is used widely across East and Southeast Asian cuisine, and can be baked, boiled, steamed and fried in a huge variety of both sweet and savoury dishes.
+Thought to have originated over 2000 years ago in China, tofu as an ingredient is used widely across East and Southeast Asian cuisine, and can be baked, boiled, steamed and fried in a huge variety of both sweet and savoury dishes.

 Making your own is simple, great value and gives you a fresh flavour that’s hard to find in pre-packaged tofu.
 So why not give it a try?

-Find the ideal texture of your tofu
+Find the ideal texture for your tofu

-When you’re making the tofu, you control the texture: from soft and delicate to firm and solid.
+When you’re making tofu, you control the texture: from soft and delicate to firm and solid.
 It all depends on how much coagulant you use, and how much you press it.

 Silken tofu